10 Best Goggles and Face Shields for Coronavirus Protection

 For doctors and other medical professionals, face shields or goggles are a must.
 “Eye coverings should definitely be worn by anyone who might experience any kind of direct splatter to the face, which includes medical professionals, dentists, and some industrial workers,” explains Robert E. Marx, chief of oral and maxillofacial surgery at the University of Miami School of Medicine.
 But they should also be worn by anyone with known eye conditions, explains Dr. Marx.
 “The eye protection reduces the risk of large droplets of contaminated liquids, but also tissue, blood, metal, and other materials that people with particular professions work with,” he says.

 Experts agree that there isn’t really a downside to the extra precaution, as long as you’re still wearing a mask, social distancing, and following other recommendations. ” It should not hurt anyone to wear eye coverings, but one can run a small risk of obstructing vision if not fitted properly and it can provide a false sense of protection if you don’t wear a face mask, or there is less social distancing, hand washing, and use of hand sanitizers,” says Dr. Marx.
+Here’s more of what you need to know about face shields and coronavirus protection.

 Keep it clean